Skip to content

 Being a writer, like being any kind of artist who creates something from nothing, is an amazing ability.
 It’s almost like magic.
 And, you are in control.
 You decide what to create.
 The only limit you have is the cap on your imagination.

 Check out my 200+ page ebook (or paperback) that gives you all the basics of HOW TO WRITE A CHILDREN’S FICTION BOOK.
-It’s newly revised and includes information on finding a publisher or agent and marketing your books.
+It’s newly revised and includes basic information on finding a publisher or agent, as well as marketing your books.

 Writing for children tips